Balolokong

 THAT DAY

 It's our last day in Hawaii.
 I feel sad.
 I love Kauai, I could spend weeks exploring.
-Still, my sister and I are both sick and exhausted--in poor health to start with, and the stress of traveling together hasn't helped.
+Still, my sister and I are both sick and exhausted--in poor health to start with, and the stress of travel hasn't helped.

 But late in the day, the storm lulls, and I decide to try again.
 I want to see Haena and Na Pali coast, with an urgency I don't really understand.
 Miriel's depressed and sick and sullen, as she has been the last couple of days...
-Says "why even try, it'll just be raining.
+She says "Why even try, it'll just be raining.
 I say "Okay, then, I'll go alone."

 Miriel lies on the Haena beach.
 I hike alone up the trailhead to Na Pali.
 At sunset I climb to the stone terraces where the ancient Hawaiians had a hula dancing school.

-A magical swim at dusk--crystal water despite the recent storm.
+At dusk a magical swim--the water crystalline, despite the recent storm.
 The fish and coral glow maroon, yellow, purple, midnight, parrot-green, in polarized light bounced off huge cumulus clouds.
 The lights come on around the cove, till it looks like an elven city, no mortal realm...

 And then I realize the magical feeling is no mere trick of the light.
-I've been here before!
+Deja vu.
+And no illusion.
+I HAVE been here before!
 Two weeks ago, in my dreams, the very first night we came to Hawaii, I dreamed this moment--my last here.
-My tiny victory of will over gloom and illness.
+My tiny victory of willpower over our family's legacy of illness and pessimism.

 When I get back to our room, I look in my journal--and there it is.
 It was real.
-At the beginning, I dreamed of the end.
+At the start of our journey, I dreamed of the end.

 THAT NIGHT